How to trade or invest in the NASDAQ 100 index

 There are two ways for you to get exposure to the NASDAQ 100: trading or investing.
-With IG, you can trade on the price of the NASDAQ 100 with CFDs, which are financial derivatives that you’ll trade with leverage.
+You can trade on the price of the NASDAQ 100 with spread bets or CFDs, which are financial derivatives that you’ll trade with leverage.
 For investing, you can get exposure to the NASDAQ 100 through buying into ETFs that track the index’s price, or shares of NASDAQ 100 companies.

 Our NASDAQ 100 offering is named the US Tech 100 on our trading platform and website.
 The table below highlights the main differences between trading and investing.

 |Trading the NASDAQ 100||Investing in the NASDAQ 100|

 |Ways to trade||Spread betting and CFDs||Buying ETFs or shares|

 |Market hours||24/7, except 10pm Friday to 8am Saturday (UK time) and 10.40pm to 11pm Sunday (UK time)||12pm to 10.30pm (10pm on Friday) for All Session US shares.
 2.30pm to 9pm Monday to Friday (UK time) as standard|

 |Deposit required||5% of trade size||100% of trade size|

 |Liquidity||High liquidity when trading with spread bets and CFDs||Lower liquidity when investing in shares and ETFs compared to trading|

 Trading the NASDAQ 100 means that you are speculating on the upward or downward price movements of the index with spread bets or CFDs.
 You’d go long to speculate on upward movements, and you’d go short to speculate on downward movements.

 Spread bets and CFDs are leveraged products, meaning you’ll be able to get much larger market exposure while only having to commit a proportion of the position’s full value upfront – known as margin.1